kelmensonj/Pybaseball-Pandas-and-Python-for-DIY-Sabermetrics/README.md

 pip3 install pandas
 ```

-You'll also need either the file in the repo called 'MLBid.csv' or a file in a similar format.
+You'll also need either the file in the repo called 'mlbamID.csv' or a file in a similar format.

 Here is a huge 2 gigabyte file I made by using pybaseball to collect the last few years of statcast data: